-- 83. (1) The Minister is the responsible authority for administering the National 30 Environmental Management Act as it relates to exploration or production activities. - (2) An environmental authorisation issued by the Minister is a condition prior to the issuing of a permit or the granting of a right in terms of this Act.
+- 83. (1) The Minister is the responsible authority for administering the National Environmental Management Act as it relates to reconnaissance exploration or production activities. - (2) The National Environmental Management Act determines whether an environmental authorisation is required for reconnaissance, exploration and production activities. - (3) Where an environmental authorisation is required in terms of the National Environmental Management Act for an application for a reconnaissance permit or petroleum right such environmental authorisation is a condition prior to the issuing of 10 such reconnaissance permit or the granting of such petroleum right in terms of this Act.